Dona34/poc-to-prod-alexandra/README.md

 # Poc-to-prod

-The goal is to predict some #thematic linked to a title forum from stackoverflow.
-We want to return the top-k predictions #thematics from 50 available for a given title, to automate the process of #.
+The goal is to predict some #topics linked to a title forum from stackoverflow.
+We want to return the top-k predictions #topics from 50 available for a given title, to automate the process of #.

 ## Description